-Yes, we can smoke an already cooked turkey breast, but it will not give that flavor as a fresh turkey would have.
+Yes, we can smoke an already cooked turkey breast, but it will not give that flavour as a fresh turkey would have.
 You’ll need a smoker that’s heated to 250 degrees Fahrenheit and some mesquite wood chips.
 Remember that the number one complaint about turkey is that it’s DRY.
-Using pre-cooked turkey breasts, we reheat it and add some smoke flavor while we do so.
+Using pre-cooked turkey breasts, we reheat it and add some smoke flavour while we do so.

 How many calories are in a slice of smoked turkey breast?